 Huntington's Kitchen is a community food center, where people come to learn, cook and experience everything that well-prepared food and healthy living have to offer.
-The facility boasts a fully equipped kitchen that accommodates up to twelve cooking students.
+The facility boasts a fully equipped kitchen that accommodates up to 16 cooking students.

 Our mission at Huntington's Kitchen is simple.
 We're here to help prevent and reduce diet-related disease through education about healthy food and healthy cooking.
 Our goal is to share information with everyone, regardless of cooking experience.
 Our schedule typically features activities related to: